 How to Run an Effective Animation Studio (or any business for that matter)

 I wrote this article way back in 2004 and recently stumbled across it again, probably when Googling my own name.
-My values and views on running a successful studio have changed very little in the past 10 years and I suspect that it is these core values that will make it likely for us to remain successful for another 10 years.
+My values and views on running a successful animation studio have changed very little in the past 10 years and I suspect that it is these core values that will make it likely for us to remain successful for another 10 years.

-How to Run an Effective Production Company
+How to Run an Effective Animation Studio

 An article (originally written in 2004) by Executive Producer, Stephan Kuslich

 When we first got started in back in 1994, ghOst was little more than a school project I operated part time.
 I was 20 and attending classes at the University of Minnesota, and I had just finished a successful four-year run with my first company I had named Graphics Mode.
 I was well versed in the language of medical presentations and had attained a healthy client base which I used to launch the fledgling animation company, Ghost Productions.
 I realized that 35mm slides would soon be replaced by multimedia and eventually 3D animation.

 I operated ghOst mainly as an educational experience to teach myself the nuances of the production industry.
 Though it was a highly successful side gig, it wasn’t until 1998 that I joined forces with Nic Wiederhold and gave ghOst my full attention and time.
 There we suffered for four long and painful years trying to sell ourselves as a one-stop-shop for everything from movie production to web design.
 It wasn’t until 2002 that I decided to get focused and concentrate on our core competency, medical animation.
 Ever since life has been dandy and business couldn’t be better.